Vyral/carlos-gutierrez/_drafts/10-reasons-to-invest-in-san-diego-real-estate.md

 {% include youtube.html %}

-San Diego is an incredible place to invest in real estate, and today I’d like to share 10 reasons why.
+<center>San Diego is an incredible place to invest in real estate, and today I’d like to share 10 reasons why.</center>

 Recently, I had the privilege of appearing on “Good Morning San Diego” to discuss something that’s garnered a lot of buzz recently: real estate investing.